‘Football owes Messi a World Cup’ - Man City-bound Julian Alvarez says Argentina superstar deserves glory | Goal.com

 Lionel Messi has won just about every major honour available to him, but the World Cup has remained elusive and fellow Argentina international Julian Alvarez claims football “owes” an all-time great the most prestigious of prizes in 2022.

-A man with seven Ballons d'Or and four Champions League triumphs, along with league titles from spells in Spain and France, has come agonisingly close to capturing a global honour in the past.
+A man with seven Ballons d'Or and four Champions League triumphs, along with league titles from spells in Spain and France, has come agonisingly close to capturing a global honour in the past - with final heartbreak endured in 2014.

 The South American icon, who left Barcelona for Paris Saint-Germain in the summer of 2021, is readying himself for another shot at the ultimate footballing accolade when FIFA’s flagship event heads to Qatar later this year, with Alvarez determined to help complete his medal collection.